Shrestha-Bhandari/Shrestha-Bhandari/README.md

 # Hi there, I'm Shrestha 👋

 > I'm a data science graduate student who strongly believes that technology should be shaped by empathy and driven by purpose.
 My work blends curiosity, impact, and a human-centric approach, whether it's building machine learning models, analyzing patterns in real estate data, or mentoring peers through complex analytics.
-> I bring hands-on experience from industry and academia, with a background in business analytics and a growing focus on ethical AI, research, and social impact.
+> I bring hands-on experience from industry and academia, with a background in business analytics and a growing focus on ML, research, and social impact.
 At the core, I enjoy solving problems that matter and creating data solutions that are thoughtful, scalable, and people-first.

 ## 🎓 Education
 - **M.S. in Data Science** - University of New Haven, CT (2023-2025)